jbyeung/glassgtasks/README.md

 Auto-refresh currently doesn't work, so is disabled at the moment.

 to do:
 debug auto-refresh, queues fail to execute

 features to add later:
-- change to bundle, with first card as main actions and 5 item list (or expandable), others for descriptions of specific tasks and completion option
+- add ability to view descriptions of specific tasks and complete tasks
 - website configuration tools